cloudmesh/classes/docs/source/assignments.rst

 	   * Why?
 	   * What is most interesting/important use case not in group of 51?
-	   * Please write one post and comment on atleast 2 other posts in the discussionn.
+	   * Please write one post and comment on at least 2 other posts in the discussions.

 Week 6
 ------